cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     if (timeout.timeoutHeight != 0 && currentHeight() >= timeout.timeoutHeight) ||
           (timeout.timeoutTimestamp != 0 && currentTimestamp() >= timeout.timeoutTimestamp ) {
             restoreChannel(portIdentifier, channelIdentifier)
     }

-     // in the crossing hellos case, the versions returned by both on TRY must be the same if priorState == FLUSHING {
-        if upgrade.fields.version != counterpartyUpgrade.fields.version {
-            restoreChannel(portIdentifier, channelIdentifier)
-        }
-    }

     // if there are no in-flight packets on our end, we can automatically go to FLUSHCOMPLETE